drAdrian9/drAdrian9/README.md

 - 👋 Hi, I’m @drAdrian9
-- 👀 I’m interested in coding
+- 👀 I’m interested in Sports Analysis and Database.
-- 🌱 I’m currently learning java and python
+- 🌱 I’m currently learning Python and SQL.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @rich_9ark on instagram
+- 📫 You can reach me @adr.9.r on instagram and Adrian Richardy in LinkedIn

 <!---
 drAdrian9/drAdrian9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.